milzj/ErrorEstimation/README.md

 ## Abstract

 Motivated by optimization with differential equations, we consider optimization problems with Hilbert spaces as decision spaces.
 As a consequence of their infinite dimensionality, the numerical solution necessitates finite dimensional approximations and discretizations.
 We develop an approximation framework and demonstrate criticality measure-based error estimates.
 We consider criticality measures inspired by those used within optimization methods, such as semismooth Newton and (conditional) gradient methods.
-Furthermore, we show that our error estimates are optimal.
-Our findings augment existing distance-based error estimates, but do not rely on  strong convexity and second-order sufficient optimality conditions.
-Moreover, our error estimates can naturally be used  for code verification and validation.
-We illustrate our theoretical convergence rates on semilinear and bilinear PDE-constrained optimization.
+Furthermore, we show that our error estimates are order-optimal.
+Our findings augment existing distance-based error estimates, but do not rely on strong convexity or second-order sufficient optimality conditions.
+Moreover, our error estimates can be used for code verification and validation.
+We illustrate our theoretical convergence rates on linear, semilinear and bilinear PDE-constrained optimization.

 ## Reproducing the numerical simulations